projectglow/glow/CONTRIBUTING.md

 Once you open a pull request, project maintainers will review your code and respond to your pull request with any feedback they might have.
 The process at this point is as follows:

 1. An Approval is required from one of the project maintainers.
-2. Your change will be merged into the project's `master` branch
+2. Your change will be merged into the project's `main` branch

 ### Developer Certification of Origin (DCO)